 The following sections will explain the H1B visa a little better:

-What is the validity of the H1B Visa?
+What is the duration of the H1B Visa?

 The following are the minimum eligibility criteria for people who want to apply for an H1B visa: